kodonnel/batch-funds-loader/README.md

 batch-funds-loader is a Golang program that accepts or declines attempts to load funds into customers' accounts in real-time.

+## Prerequisites

+    golang version with go modules (developed and tested on version 1.13.4)

 ## Installation

     $ git clone git@github.com:kodonnel/batch-funds-loader.git